Toddler Science: Plant an Herb Garden

 - Wash hands thoroughly!

-Buy a plant book so you can discuss what plants require (water, sunlight, and oxygen)
+- Borrow or buy a plant book so you can discuss what plants require (water, sunlight, and oxygen)

 Strawberries

 We added four strawberry plants, two different varieties.
 Within a week we had a couple small strawberries.
-As the season has progressed the strawberries are
+As the season has progressed the strawberries are starting to grow bigger and more plentiful!!
+A tip we learned is to place crushed eggshells around the base of the plant to keep little slugs away from the fruit.

 Blueberries

-cross pollinate.
-It normally takes two years before you get berries so it was a neat surprise to see berries forming, growing and turning blue!
+We planted two different varieties of blueberry bushes.
+We did a little research and found out it was important to plant two different varieties so it can cross pollinate.
+It normally takes two years before you get full sized berries so it was a nice surprise to see berries forming, growing and turning blue!

 After washing and cutting one open, we compared it to store bought blueberries and it looked identical so we took a taste test...it was sweet!